Understanding Your Dog's Diet

 Most senior foods are appropriate for dogs eight years or older.

 While some brands create a smaller or larger kibble size to suit your pet, others formulate specific recipes to help your pet thrive.

 Small breed formulas are higher protein, and many contain extra anti-oxidants to help build their immune system.
 Smaller dogs are exposed to more bacteria since they live so much closer to the ground and are prone to tear stains.

 Large breed foods are formulated with lower protein levels, and often include extra glucosamine and chondroitin for their hips and joints.

-For Large breed puppies, it is important to get an appropriate puppy food as too much calcium can result in overgrowth and cause strain on their muscles and tendons.
+For Large breed puppies, it is vital to get an appropriate puppy food.
+Too much calcium can result in overgrowth, causing strain on their muscles and tendons.

 Finding the Right Fit

 Everyone has different priorities when it comes to what they feed their pets.
 Deciding what matters most to you and your animal can help narrow down your selection, whether that's cost, ingredients, protein levels, or palatability.

 Every pet has a different digestive system, and what works great for one dog may not for another.
 Take time to personalize your pet's diet and be sure to give a variety of proteins!